 19 But Mary kept all these things, and pondered them in her heart.

 20 And the shepherds returned, glorifying and praising God for all the things that they had heard and seen, as it was told unto them.

-The shepherds were in the fields with flocks, preparing for Yom Kippur.
-Angels were permitted by The Father to be seen of men and the Heavens opened up to receive them back again into Heaven.
+The shepherds were priests.
+They were charged with overseeing the lambs used for sacrifices.
+They were in the fields with flocks, preparing for Yom Kippur.
+Angels were permitted that night by The Father to be seen of men and the Heavens opened up.
+The shepherd priests heard the angelic hosts of Heaven proclaiming and praising.
+Afterwards, the heavens received them back again into Heaven.

 ALL the types and shadow pictures have been fulfilled to the degree that makes the way for future fulfillments.